NoroffFEU/development-platforms/src/content/docs/baas/baas-starter-frontend-video-case-study.md

 In the future, BaaS platform are expected to play an even more critical role in front-end development, with more developers adopting them to build applications quickly and efficiently.
 As the demand for web applications continues to grow, BaaS platforms will likely become even more important in enabling developers to build and deploy applications quickly and efficiently.

-## C. Final thoughts and reflections:
+## Final thoughts and reflections:

 BaaS platforms offer a range of benefits for front-end developers, including speed, scalability, cost-effectiveness, and flexibility.
 However, developers should carefully consider the advantages and disadvantages of using BaaS and evaluate whether it is the right solution for their specific use case.